beacon-biosignals/OndaBatches.jl/talk/src/index.md

 ---

-# distributed batch loading
+# distributed batch loading: why

-why?  different models have different demands on batch loading (data size, amount of preprocessing required, etc.)
+different models have different demands on batch loading (data size, amount of preprocessing required, etc.)

 batch loading should _never_ be the bottleneck in our pipeline (GPU time is